 out when you have the open house, you’ll need to find a place to store personal

 items.
 The primary purpose of the tours is to allow buyers their fantasies.
 How

 is someone supposed to imagine the home with your photos everywhere?

 If you live in the same area as family members, you can ask them to store your belongings temporarily.
 Otherwise, most communities have plenty of storage unit options for inexpensive or discounted rates.

-An open house could also be the prime time to get rid of extra and unnecessary trinkets.
+An open house could also be the prime time to get rid of extra

 5. Stage Your Furniture